• Skip to primary navigation

 They don't need to be soaked but you can soak them if you want to reduce the cooking time.

-Is Mujadara lentils is healthy?
+Are Mujadara lentils healthy?

 Related Recipes